Dinoosauro/restore-twitter-icon/README.md

 ## Trademarks
 This extension has no affiliation with Twitter and X. Corp.
 ## Update history
+- 1.0.3: New method for chaning icon that should work on more browsers
 - 1.0.2: Replace "X" with "Twitter" on the tab name
 - 1.0.1: Update also Twitter's favicon
 - 1.0.0: First release